MA The Art Market and the History of Collecting by ResearchSchool of Humanities and Social Sciences

 The teaching takes place in London, one day a week over two terms (with additional compulsory class trips).
 A typical day of teaching will involve lectures, student-led seminars, and in-gallery teaching.
 During the third term, students research a dissertation under supervision, which is written up over the summer for submission at the end of September.

 Subject to the agreement of the Programme Director, there are some options for part-time study, over two years, or by deferral of the dissertation.

-Students will be required to submit and pass three preliminary pieces of work – a provenance research exercise and two essays, each carrying 20 credits out of the overall 180 credits.
+Students will be required to submit and pass two preliminary pieces of work – a provenance research exercise and one essay, each carrying 20 credits out of the overall 180 credits.
 They also need to provide a research plan and critical bibliography, which will need to be approved by their supervisors, before progressing to the dissertation.
-These are designed to prepare students for undertaking a 20.000-word dissertation worth 120 credits out of the overall 180 credits.
+These are designed to prepare students for undertaking a 20.000-word dissertation worth 140 credits out of the overall 180 credits.
 Submission of the dissertation will be at the end of the Summer Term (late-September) for students commencing their studies in the Autumn term (September); and at the end of the Autumn Term (late-December) for students commencing their studies in the Winter Term (January).

 Preparation for work

 All our degree courses combine academic challenge with the transferable skills that will stand you in good stead for future employment.